-- Restricted for perpetual care, which consists of the balance of the permanent funds that is allowed to be used only for cemetery care.
-This balance is segregated between nonexpendable, representing the principal balance that must be invested to generate income and cannot be expended, and expendable, representing income earned that can be used for cemetery care. - Restricted for other purposes, which consists of the rest of the permanent funds that is to be used for library and other purposes, the balance of the library fund, and the balance of the grants fund that is restricted to specific uses per the respective donors. - Unrestricted, which consists of the remaining balance of net position.
+- Net investment in capital assets, which is computed as the total capital assets less accumulated depreciation, net of outstanding debt used to acquire those assets. - Restricted for perpetual care, which consists of the balance of the permanent fund that is allowed to be used only for cemetery care.
+This balance is segregated between nonexpendable, representing the principal balance that must be invested to generate income and cannot be expended, and expendable, representing income earned that can be used for cemetery care. - Restricted for other purposes, which consists of the rest of the permanent fund that is to be used for library and other purposes, the balance of the library fund, and the balance of the grants fund that is restricted to specific uses per the respective donors. - Unrestricted, which consists of the remaining balance of net position.